 Just from crunching a few numbers quickly, I’m fairly certain my expenses can’t rise above $2,000 a month.
 Even if I had a major maintenance repair or something, when averaged out over the year I can’t see that number climbing above the $2K level.
 That obviously leaves me with a $4,000ish gap in my budget once my 1/3 pay kicks in (but that I wouldn’t be paying much tax on).
 I know that I could easily make this up in freelance work and substitute teaching.
 I also have a little emergency fund built up, and I could decide to cut back a little on my RRSP contributions for the upcoming year in order to give myself even more of a cushion going into my proposed sabbatical.

 How cool an option is this to explore?
 People will pay me to study… seriously?
 It almost sounds too good to be true.
-Also, I’d get to keep all of my sweet benefit package from my current teaching position.
-In an absolute worst case scenario, a basic LOC to fall back on when our household income would skyrocket the next year isn’t exactly Apocalypse Now.
+Also, I’d get to keep all of my sweet benefits package from my current teaching position.
+In an absolute worst-case scenario, a basic LOC to fall back on when our household income would skyrocket the next year isn’t exactly Apocalypse Now.
 The part where some of you are really going to hate me out of jealousy (and I wouldn’t blame you one bit) is when I reveal that a year-long sabbatical would give me 14 months of no-day job living.
 It’s a pretty cool little halfway option relative to several of the bloggers out there lately who have quit their day jobs and jumped in with both feet.

 I guess what I’m asking is does anyone seen a solid reason I shouldn’t do this that I’m missing?
 I’m pretty sure of my ability to resist lifestyle inflation at any point, but I’m positive I could resist it if it meant going into debt.
 What do you all think?
 Is this a great opportunity to get paid to further my “day job career” and invest serious time and focus into my online endeavours, or is it merely coping out when I should be working hard and maximizing my earning potential (I am only in my 20s after all)?